Joe Flacco: Personal life

 Flacco married his wife Dana in a Catholic ceremony in 2011, at the same church where his parents were married.
 Together they have five children; their first child, a son, was born in June 2012.
 Their second son was born September 15, 2013, about an hour before the start of the Ravens' home opener.
 Their third son was born in January 2015, which caused Flacco to decline his Pro Bowl invitation due to the two events' proximity.
 Their fourth son was born in April 2018.
 The Flaccos' only daughter was born in September 2016.

 While playing for the Ravens, Flacco lived in the Baltimore suburb of Reisterstown, Maryland, until selling his home for $1.6 million in 2019 after being traded to the Denver Broncos.

 Flacco is the oldest of the five boys in his family.
 His brothers are Mike, John, Brian, and Tom; he also has a sister, Stephanie.
 His brother Mike was selected in the 31st round of the 2009 Major League Baseball draft by the Baltimore Orioles.
 Another brother, John, was a walk-on receiver with the Stanford Cardinal football team.
 Joe's youngest brother, Tom Flacco, enrolled in 2015 at Western Michigan University, where he played quarterback for two seasons before transferring to Rutgers in 2017 and then Towson in 2018.
 In 2021, Tom was signed by the Saskatchewan Roughriders of the Canadian Football League.

 In a survey by Fanatics in January 2017, Flacco was elected as the most attractive player in the NFL.

 In 2018, Flacco made a donation of an undisclosed amount to University of Delaware athletics.
 It was the largest donation from a Delaware alumnus in the NFL.
 On May 25, 2024, Flacco received an honorary doctorate degree in Humane Letters from his alma mater, the University of Delaware.

+In 2026, Flacco and his family were featured in the third season of the Netflix documentary series Quarterback.